Loki-Astari/ThorsSerializer/src/Serialize/README.md

 ## Serialization Formats

-Currently the framework exposes two specific format types (Json/Yaml).
+Currently the framework exposes three specific format types (Json/Yaml/Binary).
 But it has been designed to be easily extended to support other formats that may be useful.
 The basis for other formats is defined via the ParserInterface and PrinterInterface classes.

 A framework for implementing parsers onto.